leantonionelson/inthemiddleofallthings/src/stories/stories/intrudent.md

 It watches.
 It allows.
-And somewhere, beyond measure, beyond reason—
+And somewhere, beyond measure, beyond reason –

 It smiles.